May 22, 2014 | catastrophic impairment injury Claims

 - the onset of symptoms may be delayed, and the parents may not correlate the impairments with a recent accident.

 This is why it’s crucial for parents to take their child for a thorough medical examination after any type of incident that caused impact to the head.
-Even if the initial medical report is clear, parents will want to keep a keen eye for any unusual changes in behavior.
+Even if the initial medical report is clear, parents will want to keep a keen eye for any unusual changes in behaviour.

-Financial Compensation for Damages
+Financial Compensation For Damages

-Brain injuries can cause scores of complications and might require long-term treatment in severe cases.
+Brain injuries can cause scores of complications and might require Long-Term treatment in severe cases.
 If your child suffered a brain injury as the result of another party’s negligence, you might be able to pursue a claim for restitution to account for your losses.
 Damages can include not only medical treatments, but also future rehabilitation, emotional damages, and pain and suffering.

 Valid cases for a child TBI might come about for any number of reasons, such as slip and fall accidents, medical malpractice cases, playground accidents, premises liability cases, etc. Discuss your case with a local child injury lawyer to determine if you’re eligible and how best to go about pursuing a settlement.